M1tsumi/arena-b/README.md

   - More advanced debugging and visualization helpers
   - `no_std` support and async-friendly integrations

-`bumper` aims to be a fast, ergonomic Rust arena allocator and memory pool library that feels native to Rust while offering production-grade safety and documentation.
+`arena-b` aims to be a fast, ergonomic Rust arena allocator and memory pool library that feels native to Rust while offering production-grade safety and documentation.

 ## License